econia-labs/inbox/README.md

 You can also add view and functions to extend your API.

-These will then be queriable through PostgREST.
+These will then be queryable through PostgREST.
 We highly encourage you to read the [PostgREST documentation](https://postgrest.org/).

 Here is a quick rundown of how to go about it: